blittable/essembly/assets/development-practices.md

     * ### Stakeholder & Product Owner
         * #### User Story
             * **Product Backlog**
-                Describe for any idea, task, note for transform into more clarify tasks.
+                Detail any idea, task, or other notes for transforming into clear tasks.

     * ### Product Owner & Developer
         * #### Tasks
-            PO/PM and Developers working together to translate the User Story into Tasks.
-The task is solid form, it describes clearly what actual work that the developer needs to do.
+            PO/PM and Developers work together to translate the User Story into Tasks.
+The task is concrete, it describes clearly what actual work a developer needs to do.

         * #### Technical Discussion
-            Sometime we got the technical problems that maybe change the project plan.
-We need the discuss with PO/PM to find the good solution.
+            Sometime we got have technical problems that can alter the project plan.
+This needs to be discussed with the PO/PM to find a solution.

     * ### Developer Team
         * #### Code Review
-            * **Code Smell**
+            * **Code Smells**
                 To check healty of the code.
                 http://mikamantyla.eu/BadCodeSmellsTaxonomy.html